VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 **Table X: Municipalities contacted for current parcel data maintenance cost information.** *Bold text denotes towns that responded with current maintenance costs.*

-Funding could be allocated by the proposed assessment districts which could help account for any geographic variance between municipalities with respect to parcel mapping.
+If not organized by town, funding could be allocated by the proposed assessment districts which could help account for any geographic variance between municipalities with respect to parcel mapping.
 VCGI would still continue to receive parcel data updates from municipalities.
 Using counties as an example, there is a significant range between cost per parcel during the Parcel Project:

 |County     |2024 Grand List parcel count (preliminary)|Parcel Project cost|Parcel Project cost per parcel|
 |-----------|------------------------------------------|-------------------|------------------------------|